-Lee's administration has introduced changes related to corporate governance in Korea.
+Lee has made measurable progress in strengthening corporate governance in Korea.
 In July 2025, his administration amended the Commercial Act - the legislation governing South Korean commerce, including the duties of corporate directors.
 The revision expands the fiduciary responsibilities of board members, explicitly requiring them to consider the interests of minority shareholders and to support efforts aimed at improving corporate valuations.